Many job issues can be resolved by communicating with others at your workplace. For those that can’t, one or more of these resources may help.

 This website, developed by the National Diabetes Education Program, a joint program of the Centers for Disease Control and Prevention and National Institutes of Health, provides information for employers, onsite health providers, and diabetes educators on implementing employee wellness programs that are specific to diabetes.
 It also has some fact sheets aimed at people with or at risk of developing diabetes.

 Shift Work and Sleep

-This article on the Web page of the National Sleep Foundation offers tips on coping with shift work.
+This article on the website of the National Sleep Foundation offers tips on coping with shift work.

 This website provides free information on a variety of diabetes-related topics with the goal of helping to prevent and control diabetes.